spatialthoughts/qgis-tutorials/source/docs/3/processing_algorithms_pyqgis.rst

   .. image:: /static/3/processing_algorithms_pyqgis/images/10.png
      :align: center

 11. Click on the :guilabel:`show editor` button.
-This will open the python editor were a bunch of python code can be written and executed with a single click of a button.
+This will open the python editor where a bunch of python code can be written and executed with a single click of a button.

   .. image:: /static/3/processing_algorithms_pyqgis/images/11.png
      :align: center